HappyDonkey123/project-mcgruff-v2.0/README.md

 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installation - assumes [login credentials have been configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) and CLI commands can be executed against the target AWS account/region.

 * [AWS Route 53](https://aws.amazon.com/route53/) registered domain, owned by the AWS admin account above.
 This domain will be used for the web-site/MS-AD - required for integration with Cisco Duo SSO/MFA.
+This should cost not cost much and the domain is transferable.

 * [Kubectl](https://kubernetes.io/docs/tasks/tools/) installation.